lichenbiostat/lichen-lab.github.io/pages/software.md

 ---

-Here is a list of software I developed or co-developed.
+Here is a list of software I developed.

 ### R CRAN/Bioconductor packages